AM5800/self_drifing_car/behavioral_cloning/Readme.md

 ## Training
 So far I have tried 2 network architectures.
 First is AlexNet-like network and second is VGG-like.
+Both networks are not "100% as described in original papers".
+They are rather look like AlexNet and VGG.
+But for simplicity I will refer to them as AlexNet and VGG further.

 To find best network architecture and hyperparameters I used grid search.
 With grid search I optimized: